Posts

 We arrived late night to Hitchin’ Post Campground.
 It was cold, wet, and dark.
 And the dense fog made things worse for two tired travelers driving all the way down from Colorado.
 Foggy night in Hitchin' Post Campground - License our images here .
 This campground is by the city of Plainview, a place where trees are scarce.
 That's why the town was called Plainview.
 The interminable plains.
 The sad and semiarid flatness of the Llano Estacado explored by Francisco Vázquez de Coronado in the 16th century.
 Technically, one of the largest mesas in North America.
 The city is still young.
 It was incorporated in 1907.
 Once, it was called the "Athens of West Texas".
 The funny things of the West, because there is no Parthenon around here.
 The nickname came for the amount of population.
 Just around 3,000 souls back then.
 Now it has over twenty thousand.
 We got a warm shower in the nice bathrooms of the camp.
 Next morning, woke up to another chilly day with the same dense fo

-Fort Phantom Hill: A fort of the old frontier
+Fort Phantom Hill: Great photos of the fort of the old frontier in Texas

 Image

-The old chimneys of Fort Phantom Hill, Texas - License our images here .
+Stones and old chimneys are mostly what remain of Fort Phantom Hill in western Texas - License our images here .
 We didn't found phantoms in the old ruins of this old Texan fort from 1851.
 We just met a grasshopper that you will see later.
 Nobody else on this historic hill.
 Captain Randolph B. Marcy suggested the construction of these forts to protect the trails to California from the warlike Comanche - also known as the "Lords of the Plains".
 These were one of the most feared American Indians in the West.
 Actually, I read that the word "Comanche" comes from a Ute word meaning "anyone who wants to fight me all the time".
-Gunpowder magazine, guardhouse, and the warehouse of Fort Phantom Hill.
-Fort Phantom Hill began as the "Post
+Ruins of a room in one of the chimneys, the g unpowder magazine, guardhouse/jail, and the big warehouse of Fort Phantom Hill.

 Image

-The "patio" of our campsite in Lake Brownwood, Texas - License our images here .
+The "patio" of our campsite on the shores of Lake Brownwood, Texas - License our images here .
 Between Austin and Abilene, there is Lake Brownwood.
 In Lake Brownwood State Park, we got a campground facing the fishing pier.
 The price included beautiful Texan sunsets .
-The damming of the Pecan Bayou - a tributary of the Colorado River of Texas - created this lake in 1932.
-Images of the fishing pier and the campground area.
-Then the Civilian Conservation Corps built the state park.
-The army used the place for troops recreation during WW2.
-They chose the Willow Point Campground, the loop where we camped.
-There are some easy trails in this state park where we found deer and snakes.
+Images of the fishing pier and the lake shores by the campground area.
+The damming of the Pecan Bayou, a tributary of the Colorado River of Texas - did you know that Texas also has a Colorado River? - created this lake in 1932.
+Later came the Civilian Conservation Corps and built the state park.
+The US Army used this place for troops recreation during WW2.
+They chose the Willow Point Campground for that purpose.
+This was the loop where we camped.
+There are some easy trails in this sta

 Back to Austin, the capital of Texas